Augmenta-tech/Augmenta-notch-example/README.md

 ### Receive Data in [Notch] : TUIO / OSC

-(These steps are already setutpTLth in the example)
+(These steps are already setup in the example)

 - Enable TUIO in your project : go to Project / Settings / Protocols
 - Enter the TUIO receive port